About Dr Conray Moolman

 He has a special interest in minimally invasive “key hole” urological procedures (robotic and laparoscopic surgery) and reconstructive urological surgery.
 He is currently involved in outreach programs to other African countries to perform reconstructive urological surgery.

-Dr Moolman performs all his robotic surgeries at Netcare Christiaan Barnard Hospital and Durbanville Mediclinic.
+Dr Moolman performs all his robotic surgeries at Life Kingsbury Hospital and sometimes at Netcare Christiaan Barnard Hospital.